 Regulatory action includes imposing restrictions on a nurse, midwife or nursing associate’s right to practise, or removing their right to practise entirely.
 It can also include issuing a warning.
 If a concern isn’t of the kind that could require us to take regulatory action, it won’t impact the professional’s fitness to practise and won’t need our involvement.

 Many of the concerns we receive are not serious enough to require regulatory action to protect the public.
 But this doesn’t mean that these concerns shouldn’t be looked at.
 In line with our principles for fitness to practise, we consider that these cases are often suitable for local investigation and resolution by employers.

 When we decide that concerns aren’t so serious that we need to take action to protect the public, but a local resolution may be appropriate, we might contact the employer and tell the person who raised the concerns with us that we’ve done this.
 We’ll follow our Information Handling Guidance when sharing information with employers.
 We only need to become involved in something that happened in a nurse, midwife or nursing associate’s private life if it could fundamentally call into question their trustworthiness and professionalism.
 Usually this will be when they’ve been convicted for a serious criminal offence.
+However this could also be when someone demonstrates deep-seated attitudinal issues.
+An example of this could be, displaying discriminatory views and behaviours either inside or outside of the workplace.
 We won’t investigate matters that the police have looked into but haven’t led to a criminal conviction unless there’s a connection with the nurse, midwife or nursing associate’s practice as a registered professional.

 Our guidance on seriousness explains how we view the seriousness of different kinds of concerns.